TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

                  2. The `Mapping` folder that contains two folders `mappings`, `output`.
                  3. The `mappings` folder contains the RML mapping files.
                  4. The `output` folder which is used to store the generated RDF files.
                  5. An rdf.py file that has a parameter "number_of_datasets".
-Currently 68 tables are being transferred.
+Currently, 68 tables are being transferred.

               - The Diaspora_store_to_graph folder:
-                 1. Contains python script to store generated rdf files into the graph database.
+                 1. Contains python script to store generated RDF files into the graph database.

               - The Query_diaspora folder:
-                 1. Contains script to query the rdf files store in the graph database, and convert in into the rdf triples for the validation.
+                 1. Contains script to query the RDF files store in the graph database, and convert in into the RDF triples for the validation.

               - The validate_diaspora folder:
-                 1. contains python script for the query validation, here we can validate the query results and the actual results.
+                 1. contains python script for the validation of the query results agianst predefined expected results.

-            - `jobs` folder contains config files of the jobs, these config files will have all the steps and configuration that is required to run the job.
+            - `jobs` folder contains config files of the jobs, these config files have all the steps and configuration that are required to run the job.
-            - `automate` folder contains python file that run all the jobs one by one it also contains config file to specify which job is needed to run and the order.
+            - `automate` folder contains Python code that sequentially runs all the jobs.
+It also contains a config file to specify which job is needed to run and the order.
-            - `database_dump` folder contains zip dump file which can be unzipped, and then can be imported into MySQL workbench.
+            - `database_dump` folder contains a zip dump file of the database.

      3. Before each run of the pipeline the following two jobs are executed to prepare the workspace:
-          - clean_workspace: It cleans the complete workspace so that multiple runs of the pipeline do not interefer with each other and always the latest version of the mappaing and config files are used.
+          - clean_workspace: It cleans the complete workspace so that multiple runs of the pipeline do not interfere with each other and always the latest version of the mapping and config files are used.
-          - prepare_workspace: It clones the git repository to the `local_repo_path` and then copies the jobs and mapping files into respecive folders in the jenkins workspace.
+          - prepare_workspace: It clones the git repository to the `local_repo_path` and then copies the jobs and mapping files into respective folders in the Jenkins workspace.